mgonzalezgmz/blog/README.md

 # Here are my posts
 My blogging is mostly in Spanish (hope to change that soon).
 Lately, my interests range between data journalism and free software.
-If you find a typo please send me a pull request.
+If you find a typo please send me a pull request or fill an issue.

 Thank you for reading.